Grocerly-Inc/grocerly-api-documentation/supermarket_integration/products/api.md

   barcode: 'XXXXXX', // Must be unique
   name: "Heinz Ketchup",
   price: 200, // In cents - Translates to 2 euro
-  categoryId: 'XXXXXX', // One of the Grocerly categories
+  categoryId: 'XXXXXX', // View the Product Categories page for a full list of all possible categories
   inStock: true, // Whether an item is in stock
   unit: 'GRAM', // View the Product Units page for a full list of all possible units
   weight: 100,